Updated July 5, 2022.

 Waive Fees During the Transition

-Some of your check-writers could be reluctant to embrace a change to technology when making rental payments.
+Some of your check-writers could be reluctant to embrace a change to technology when making rental property payments.
 If your properties house older residents, they could cling to the old-school monthly process of writing a check and delivering the rent to your leasing office as a treasured part of their budget-balancing.

 However, almost everyone—regardless of age or dedication to routine—enjoys saving money.
 To help encourage your check-writing residents to utilize an online portal, waive online payment fees for a few months to help get them on board with the change.

 Without processing fees, residents often see the benefits when it comes to making a transition away from paper.
 However, it's important to make sure they understand that the incentive won't last forever.
-After a few months of the new process, your residents will appreciate how easy it is to pay the rent online.
+After a few months of the new rent collection process, your residents will appreciate how easy it is to pay the rent online.

 Collecting rent online keeps everyone safer, even after social distancing guidelines are lifted.
 This change eliminates in-person contact to comply with any currently recommended health and safety guidelines—but that's not the only benefit.